rweather/system80-restoration/README.md

 * Z-80 8-bit CPU, running at 1.79MHz.
 * 12K of ROM containing BASIC.
 * 1K of video RAM for 64 x 16 text mode or 128 x 48 graphics mode.
-* 16K of user program RAM, expandable to 48K using the expansion connector.
+* 16K of user program RAM, expandable to 48K using the expansion module.

 ### Initial condition of the unit